 - And more!

 You can bring in your own glass or reusable containers to fill!
 This reduces the need for packaging and you only buy the amount you need.
-Just remember to bring your containers to the service counter to weigh before you fill up!
+Just remember to bring your containers to any register to get a empty weight on the container.

 Zero Waste Items to Buy at Ward’s Supermarket